 Located on the 5th floor of the Museum of Modern Art in Gallery 12 is The Persistence of Memory by Salvador Dalí.
 This work of art is known as Dalí’s quintessential piece.
 It captures his precise surrealist style.

 The Persistence of Memory was painted in 1931 using oil on canvas.
-Just 3 years later, in 1934, the painting found its home at the Museum of Modern Art in New York.
-It is among the most popular pieces of art in the museum.
+Just three years later, in 1934, it found its home at the Museum of Modern Art in New York.
+It is among the museum’s most famous pieces of art.

 The painting features a desolate and barren landscape.
 Among the scenery are a lone dead tree and multiple melting clocks.
 Ants, which symbolise decay, and a morphed flesh-toned object similar to Dalí’s profile are also in the foreground of the painting.